Example scenarios

 • turn to Prompt Composer main tab

 • turn to Options tab, there select the working image depot folder from the directory tree on the left.
-Copies of all generated images you will go in that folder.
+All generated images you will go into that folder.

 • turn to Single tab (mode) and check Auto-refresh (if it is unchecked)